rickkas7/google_cloud_tutorial/README.md

 ## Doing something with the data

 Now comes the tricky part.
-The [official Particle tutorial] (https://docs.particle.io/tutorials/topics/google-cloud-platform/) uses a node.js script that you run on your own computer, which is quick and easy.
+The [official Particle tutorial](https://docs.particle.io/tutorials/topics/google-cloud-platform/) uses a node.js script that you run on your own computer, which is quick and easy.

-It looks like [Cloud Dataflow] (https://cloud.google.com/dataflow/) might be appropriate for processing large amounts of data.
+It looks like [Cloud Dataflow](https://cloud.google.com/dataflow/) might be appropriate for processing large amounts of data.
 It's pretty complicated, so I think I'll wait on that for a future tutorial.

-[Cloud Functions] (https://cloud.google.com/functions/) would be nice for this, I think.
+[Cloud Functions](https://cloud.google.com/functions/) would be nice for this, I think.
 They're basically bits of code that get executed when something, like a pub/sub event, occur.
 Unfortunately cloud functions are in alpha and you need to sign up and get approved, and I haven't been approved yet.

-That leaves [App Engine] (https://cloud.google.com/appengine/).
+That leaves [App Engine](https://cloud.google.com/appengine/).
 At first this seemed like overkill, but it's actually not that difficult to use.
 And, since you get 28 instance hours of app engine per day in the free tier, if you don't use it too much it's still free.
 And, once you beyond simple samples, there is so much customization you can do, not only for storing the data, but also retrieving and displaying it.
 That seems ideal for a more complex example, say one that also had web pages for visualizing the data, etc..

 ## Setting up App Engine

-There are a bunch of options when using app engine, but since the [official Particle example] (https://github.com/spark/google-cloud-datastore-tutorial) was already written in node.js and I'm familiar with that, I decided to use a [flexible environment node.js] (https://cloud.google.com/appengine/docs/flexible/nodejs/) configuration for my app engine.
+There are a bunch of options when using app engine, but since the [official Particle example](https://github.com/spark/google-cloud-datastore-tutorial) was already written in node.js and I'm familiar with that, I decided to use a [flexible environment node.js](https://cloud.google.com/appengine/docs/flexible/nodejs/) configuration for my app engine.

-Running through the [quickstart] (https://cloud.google.com/appengine/docs/flexible/nodejs/quickstart) will get the prerequisites installed and functioning.
+Running through the [quickstart](https://cloud.google.com/appengine/docs/flexible/nodejs/quickstart) will get the prerequisites installed and functioning.
 If you want to get a feel for how this works, go through the hello world, pub/sub and cloud datastore how-tos, which is how I figured out how to do this.
 Though note that the pub/sub app engine example uses push mode and I ended up using pull mode, so there are some differences there.

 ### Install Google Cloud SDK

-The only step you really need to do if you just want to deploy the sample is to install the [Google Cloud SDK] (https://cloud.google.com/sdk/docs/).
+The only step you really need to do if you just want to deploy the sample is to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
 This provides local command line tools on your computer so you can deploy the code.
 There are easy installers for Windows, Mac and Linux.

 ## App engine pub/sub storage example

 We need a new pull subscription in order to implement this.

-Select [Pub/Sub] (https://console.cloud.google.com/cloudpubsub/topicList) from the main menu (the lines icon in the upper left corner of the window) in the Google Cloud console.
+Select [Pub/Sub](https://console.cloud.google.com/cloudpubsub/topicList) from the main menu (the lines icon in the upper left corner of the window) in the Google Cloud console.

 Then check the checkbox for your project and event (1) and hover to the right and select **New subscription**.